chrissobolewski/htmm/_pages/index.md

 # Welcome! 💸

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Reliable advice, real-life examples, and additional materials to help you manage your money better.
+This pages is a resource for all things [[Savings]], [[Personal budget]], and good financial habits.
 </p>

 ## Start here